 The bottom right button displays either "phone" or "camera".
 To use your phone to capture pictures or videos, simply press on the button with "phone" displayed.
-Likewise, to use your camera to take pictures or videos press on the button with "camera" displayed.ebay.com
+Likewise, to use your camera to take pictures or videos press on the button with "camera" displayed.

 USE THE PHONE TO CAPTURE IMAGES

-When the "phone" button is pressed, the screen shows the preview from the phone's back facing camera.
+When the "iPhone" button is pressed, the screen shows the preview from the phone's back facing camera.
 The phone is ready to store captured images and videos.
 We recommend you capture videos in landscape mode.

 USE THE CAMERA TO CAPTURE IMAGES

 When the "camera" button is pressed, the screen on the phone shows the control menu over a black background.
 The phone is simply a handheld controller.
 For true move-shoot-move time lapse, use a compatible camera trigger cable sold here.

 If you want to use your phone as the camera, simply "keep the App in phone mode - (you see the "Camera" button) and the preview is viewable behind the controls..